 While the pundits and consultants rave about advanced analytics, artificial intelligence, and machine learning, almost all the information consumed in business today is operational reporting.

-That doesn’t mean that reporting has stood still during the digital transformation.
+That doesn’t mean that LMS reporting has stood still during the digital transformation.
 We now have many new ways to access information.
 Instead of quarterly reports, we now have real time interactive visualizations, and embedded analytical engines in our learning management systems have made it possible for us to deliver real business intelligence immediately to the people who make decisions.

 When it comes to evaluating learning, our operational reporting and our assessment tools form a powerful combination that can help us understand our learning activities at a profound level.
 The process begins with designing assessments, or surveys that produce valid, useful information.

 You might be thinking at this point that we proved decades ago that end-of-course evaluations, or “smile sheets,” have little or no value in predicting improvements in performance.
 That is true.
 Meta-analysis of 34 scientific studies in 1997 found that smile sheets uncorrelated with learning results, and a similar, larger study in 2008 produced the same result.

 Will Thalheimer (we are fans) declared the traditional smile sheet dead and wrote an autopsy in chapter 2 of Performance-Focused Smile Sheets: A Radical Rethinking of a Dangerous Art Form.
 He cites several reasons:

 - Learners are incapable of providing an unbiased assessment of their learning, mostly because it’s presented in a biased context.
 We just taught you all about widgets.
 Now, tell us objectively whether you learned enough about widgets to be productive on the job.